-Your Personal Assistant will need to be registered with the Inland Revenue as self-employed.
-This means they will be issued with a UTR number (Unique Tax Reference).
-This does not necessarily mean they will be self-employed by you in this role.
-Your Personal Assistant will need to confirm with the Inland Revenue as the role with you can also be classed as self-employed.
+Your personal assistant will need to confirm with the Inland Revenue as the role with you can also be classed as self-employed.
 You must get proof of this or you may be liable to pay their Tax and National Insurance contributions.
 Even if you have confirmed your PA is self-employed, they may still be eligible for statutory payments under employment law.

 The 2008 Pensions Act changed the law on workplace pensions.
 Starting from 2012 to 2018, all employers will be legally required to automatically enrol eligible staff (including personal assistants) into a pension scheme and make on-going contributions to the scheme.
 Eligible works are those aged from 22 to state pension age and earning more than £10,000 a year.
 This duty includes individuals that employ workers for their own care and support.

 The Department for Work and Pensions website has more information for you as an employer.

 In addition to the financial responsibilities that you will have as an employer there are other obligations that you will have.
 You or your representative will need to: